The Day Tokyo-3 Stood Still: Cultural references, style and themes

 The English title of the episode is inspired by the film "The Day the Earth Stood Still" (1951).

 In the first scene of "The Day Tokyo-3 Stood Still", Maya praises the qualities of science with a phrase already used by Anno in his previous anime, Nadia: The Secret of Blue Water.
-The installment reflects the director's epistemology interest, philosophically investigating the qualities or flaws of science and its relationship to man.
-Its title constitutes a reference to the film "The Day the Earth Stood Still" (1951), reflecting Anno's interest in science fiction.
+The installment, in which Gendo and Ritsuko struggle to prepare the giant Evas for combat without the benefit of modern technology, reflects the director's epistemological interest, philosophically investigating the qualities or flaws of science and its relationship to man.
+As with other episodes, its title constitutes a reference to an existing film, The Day the Earth Stood Still (1951), reflecting Anno's interest in science fiction.
+Writer Álvaro Arbonés interpreted it as a reference to Giant Robo: The Day the Earth Stood Still.
 In the course of the episode, cans of the UCC Ueshima Coffee Co. brand —spelled as ICC— are shown, similarly to another earlier work by Anno, Gunbuster.
 The name of the Tokyo-3 election candidate, Nozoku Takahashi, is also a reference to a Ghibli studio producer, Nozomu Takahashi.

 The episode, part of the series' action arc, features a fusion of comic tones and a strong action component.
 It depicts for the first time the three pilots of the Evangelion mechas acting in unison, and positively portrays the interpersonal relationships of the main characters.
-Gendo, usually emotionally unapproachable and cold, shows an unusually human and responsible face by helping his subordinates at Nerv to manually operate the Eva.
-Shinji himself is surprised, and their relationships seem to be closer than in episodes before.
-Asuka also seems to grow closer and accept Rei as her own teammate.
-Japanese academic Yuya Sato noted how "The Day Tokyo-3 Stood Still" notably features elements typical of anime for boys, known as shōnen, although Evangelion, especially in its second part, has many elements for girls' comics, named shōjo manga.
+The episode opens with Shinji attempting to call his father from a public payphone before Nerv's blackout interrupts the call.
+Slant Magazine writer Michael Peterson interpreted the payphone as a symbol that illustrates "Shinji's disconnect from his father."
+Gendo, usually emotionally unapproachable and cold, later shows an unusually human and responsible face by helping his subordinates at Nerv to manually operate the Eva.
+Shinji himself is surprised, and their relationships seem to be closer than in the previous episodes.
+Gendo's behavior is compared to that of Rei, who displays great calm in the face of an emergency situation.
+Rei's attitude arouses Asuka's ire, who initially insults her colleague by calling her "Miss Perfect" (優等生, yūtōsei), a Japanese term for diligent model students held up as role models in Japanese society.
+Asuka also seems to grow closer and accept Rei as her own teammate at the end of the episode.
+Japanese academic Yuya Sato noted how "The Day Tokyo-3 Stood Still" notably features elements typical of anime for boys, known as shōnen, although Neon Genesis Evangelion, especially in its second part, has many elements for girls' comics, named shōjo manga.
 They would therefore, according to Sato, constitute a lure to attract men to shōjo.
+Academic Katherine Savoy also noted that female figures take initiative in the episode, often explicitly against orders, to retake the base and protect the city from the incoming Angel.